 116.224. (a) Notwithstanding Section 116.221, the small claims court has jurisdiction in an action brought by a natural person for damages for bodily injuries resulting from an automobile accident if the amount of the demand does not exceed seven thousand five hundred dollars ($7,500).

 In the state of California, rules of procedure exist for these cases.
-These are the Small Claims Rules.
-These rules assist in making the small claims process easier.
+And these are called the Small Claims Rules.
+These rules assist in making the small claims process more accessible.
 And it speeds up getting your information.

-And for attorney and layman alike, it’s easier than regular civil court.
-The rules are in the California Rules of Court.
+And for attorneys and laymen alike, it’s easier to navigate and understand than regular civil court.
+The rules are contained within the California Rules of Court.
 Companion rules are in the California Statutes Annotated.
-And these are at any law library and many public libraries.
+And these are easily located at any law library and many public libraries.

 Read the Rules!

-Before filing a small claims lawsuit, it is important to read these rules.
+Before filing a small claims lawsuit, it is essential to read these rules.
 And this is for your information about the process.
-The aim of the small claims process is to resolve minor civil disputes.
+The small claims process aims to resolve minor civil disputes.

 Who is Permitted to File a Small Claims Lawsuit?

-The person filing a small claims lawsuit must be over 18 years of age.
-And if under 18, they will require a parent or guardian to register for them.
+The person filing a small claims lawsuit must be over 18.
+And if they are under 18, they will require a parent or guardian to register for them.

 - Small Claims Lawsuit Basics

-- Did I try with reason to reach a resolution?
+- Did I try with reason to resolve?